 "We are particularly impressed by the ecological compatibility and the easy application.
 The powder mixes very well with the straw bedding."

-What science says about "dressing": Haydel et al. (2008) showed in laboratory studies that clay minerals can inhibit a broad spectrum of antibiotic-resistant bacteria.
+What science says about "treating": Haydel et al. (2008) showed in laboratory studies that clay minerals can inhibit a broad spectrum of antibiotic-resistant bacteria.
 What experienced pig farmers have been practicing for a long time is scientifically sound.

-Less Tail Biting — An Underestimated Problem
+Less Tail Biting – an Underestimated Problem

-The possible connection: Zeolite, as an ion exchanger (= releases beneficial minerals and absorbs harmful ones), can compensate for mineral deficiencies.
+The possible connection: Zeolite as an ion exchanger (= releases beneficial minerals and absorbs harmful ones) can compensate for mineral deficiencies.
 At the same time, it improves the barn climate – less ammonia means less stress for the animals.
 And less stress means less aggression.

 This is no miracle.
 This is cause and effect.

-Pig Slurry — Why It's Special
+Pig Slurry – Why It Is Special

-This means: pig slurry loses proportionally more nitrogen through ammonia emissions – this is lost fertilizer and at the same time a burden on the air and neighborhood.
+This means: pig slurry loses proportionally more nitrogen through ammonia emissions – this is lost fertilizer and at the same time a burden on the air and the neighborhood.

 What Zeolite Does in the Pig's Body – What Science Says